SAML-Toolkits/java-saml/README.md

 `accountSettings.setCertificate`: The x509 certificate fingerprint.
 This is provided from the identity provider when setting up the relationship, for this version the certificate must be 1024-bit.

+The following information needs to be available for the response:

+`response.loadXmlFromBase64`: The coded SAML Response on string format `response.setDestinationUrl`: The URL of the current host + current view

 In OneLogin, for this sample project, you'll want to set the SAML Consumer URL to "http://localhost:8080" and the SAML Audience and SAML Recipient to "http://localhost:8080/consume.jsp"